edgedb/edgedb/docs/guides/contributing/index.rst

 Thank You!
 ==========

-Thank you for contributing to EdgeDB!
+Thank you for contributing to Gel!
 We love our open source community and want to foster a healthy contributor ecosystem.
 We're happy to have you as a part of it.